JakubBartoszewicz/DeePaC-vir/README.md

 # With GPU support
 docker run -v "$(pwd):/deepac" --rm --gpus all jbartoszewicz/deepac:0.13.3-gpu deepac-vir test

-# If you want to use the shell insde the container
+# If you want to use the shell inside the container
 docker run -it -v "$(pwd):/deepac" --rm --gpus all jbartoszewicz/deepac:0.13.3-gpu bash
 ```